 From May-October, you can stay for up to 7 days.
 For the rest of the year, the limit is 15 days.

-How Do You Reserve A Camp Spot for Francis Beach?
+How Do You Reserve A Camp Spot for Half Moon Bay Beach?

 The best way to snag a camp spot is to reserve one six months in advance.
 The California State Parks opens up reservations on a rolling daily basis, six months in advance.
 For a popular spot like Francis Beach, get right on that at 8am.
 If you like to play it by ear, just check the calendar for the odd day here and there.